martschm/martschm.github.io/python_route_optimization.md

 n_places = data.shape[0]
 ```

-Here is an example of how the csv-file should be structured
+Here is an example of how the csv-file should be structured<br>
 <img src="images/python_route_optimization_sample_csv.png?raw=true"/>

 ```